eboreum/caster/README.md

 ## Type specific formatters

-The following type specific formatters exists, which may help providing additional information.
+The following type specific formatters exist, which may help providing additional information.
 Especially useful for printing relevant information relating to an object.

 Add formatters (immutably) to the `\Eboreum\Caster\Caster` using the `with*` methods (returns a clone).